 Conversely, the Féth Fíada was also needed by the Áes Sídhe (People of the Mound, Faeries) to find their way back home.
 So when Eithne, a handmaiden to Manannán’s daughter Curcog, lost hers, she could no longer return to Brug na Bóinne, the Faery mound of King Oengus, who was Curcog's foster father.

-A Knower of the Magick Mist is one who has mastered this spell of invisibility and thus the art of draping himself or herself in the cloak of Manannán.
-In doing so, the Knower, too, just like the Faery Folk, will be able to see and enter the Hollow Hills, to pass beyond the veil of fog with which Manannán obscures and guards the evergreen Summerland --- the misted Isle of Avalon or Apples --- and to journey to its otherworldly shores, there to learn the secrets of its timeless hidden Mysteries, to drink from the Well of Knowledge, and to commune with the Gods and the Goddesses, who keep the Inspirational Elixir of the Bubbling Cauldron, the Eternal Flame of the Fiery Forge, the Eightfold Spokes of the Cosmic Wheel, and the Ethereal Threads of the Celestial Loom.
+A Knower of the Magick Mist is one who has mastered this spell of invisibility and thus the art of draping themself in the cloak of Manannán.
+In doing so, the Knower, too, just like the Faery Folk, will be able to see and enter the Hollow Hills, to pass beyond the veil of fog with which Manannán obscures and guards the evergreen Summerland --- the misted Isle of Avalon or Apples --- and to journey to its otherworldly shores, there to learn the secrets of its timeless hidden Mysteries, to drink from the Well of Knowledge, and to commune with the Gods and the Goddesses who keep the Inspirational Elixir of the Bubbling Cauldron, the Eternal Flame of the Fiery Forge, the Eightfold Spokes of the Cosmic Wheel, and the Ethereal Threads of the Celestial Loom perpetually alive.

 Those who dare to venture there do so at their own peril, for it is neither a swift Journey, nor an easy one.
 But if they accept the challenge, "those who realize their innate virtues on the quest return with supernatural powers, special knowledge or magic gifts."
 (Juliette Wood, The Celtic Book of Living and Dying)